As part of the safari package, we found that most companies ended the safari with “rest” days in Zanzibar. This is a view from my room.

 Another local African island bird is the Crab Plover, a large plover hunting crabs, as the name implies.
 I only saw him once and in a disadvantageous light, unfortunately.

 This would seem to be a good time to insert pictures of the sand crabs.
 They were everywhere and very busy.
 Some were almost translucent.
-On my last walk, when my camera was all packed ready to leave for the airport, we also saw Fiddler crabs with red claws.
-Oh well…
+On my last walk, ready to leave for the airport with my camera packed up, we also saw Fiddler crabs with red claws.
+Oh well… next time!

 An excavator!

-Here were also several Striated Herons (very similar to the night heron family) and Whimbrels.
-Just a couple of shots of those.
+Back to birds, there were also several Striated Herons (very similar in shape to the night heron family) and Whimbrels which we often see along the Atlantic coast.

 Land-based birds at the resort were also plentiful.